 With ZECs, consumers get more for their money.
 Unlike RECs, which allow renewable electricity to be counted twice (first by the generator, second by any coal or gas plant which buys the generator’s Renewable Energy Certificate), recipients of zero emission credits are only paid for what they deliver: the social cost of carbon their clean generation has avoided.
 That’s all.
 Kind of like a carbon tax, but one that rewards clean plants instead of penalizing dirty ones.

-As of June 14, 2019 New York, Illinois, Connecticut, and New Jersey have adopted zero emission credits or mandated PPAs (Power Purchase Agreements); each represents a different variation on the basic theme, summarized below.
+As of July 26, 2019 New York, Illinois, Connecticut, New Jersey, and Ohio have adopted zero emission credits or mandated PPAs (Power Purchase Agreements); each represents a different variation on the basic theme, summarized below.